 Many important processes occur in the body and mind while we sleep.
 Sleep provides the rest necessary for the immune system to fight disease, and is the time when hormones are being produced to repair tissues and maintain the chemical balance in the body.
-Generally a healthy adult needs an average of 8 hours sleep a night.
+Generally, a healthy adult needs an average of 8 hours sleep a night.
 You know you are sleeping well when you wake up alert and refreshed.

 During sleep the mind processes information, positive emotional content, thoughts and memories from the day.
 Brain activity increases and decreases during different sleep stages.
 Sufficient, quality sleep can have a beneficial impact on mood, behaviour and energy levels, improved concentration, thought processing and coping strategies.
 It’s easy to see why sleep is very important for good physical and mental health.